 How do my assets get “into” my trust?

 You will have to change titles on your real estate and other assets with formal titles such as bank accounts, stocks, other investments.
-This is not difficult, and our office can help you if you wish.
+This is not difficult, and our office can help you.
+Transferring real estate will require preparation and recording of a new deed and transfer tax documents.
 Each financial institution has its own process, but it can be as simple as giving instructions to the bank to change the name of the owner on your account.
+Sometimes your objectives can be accomplished without actually retitling assets, but simply designating the trust as beneficiary.
+An attorney can advise you on the best process in your particular situation.
+Remember, a trust will not achieve your objectives if you do not actually retitle your assets appropriately.
 An integral component of the estate planning process is funding your trust.
-Remember, a trust will not achieve your objectives if you do not actually retitle your assets appropriately.

 Will I lose control of my assets?

 If you are the trustee of your revocable trust, then you still have full control and authority over the assets you choose to place in your trust.
 If you are preparing and funding a trust for long term care asset protection or for tax planning, then yes, you will be relinquishing a certain amount of control.
 Remember, if you still controlled the assets in the trust, then Medicaid (or the IRS) will still consider them yours and your objective wouldn’t be accomplished.